top of page

 The restaurant area was quieter than the bar, but we were too late for lunch and too early for dinner, so it was to be expected.

-Cozy brewery interior with wooden floors, people seated at tables, beer casks on the wall, and warm lighting.
+Cozy black sheep brewery interior with wooden floors, people seated at restaurant tables, beer casks on the wall, and warm lighting.
 Posters and menus visible.

-Wooden dining area with empty tables and chairs.
+Wooden dining area within the black sheep brewery with empty tables and chairs.
 Barrel decor on wall, warm lighting, windows with curtains.
 Cozy, rustic ambiance.

 The Retail Space